phunanon/Insitux/README.md

 (pi) → 3.141592653589793

-;Various arithmetic operators which take one or more arguments (+ 1 1 1)    → 3
+;Various arithmetic operators which take one or more arguments ;Note: fast+ fast- fast* fast/ fast// are also available for two arguments only (+ 1 1 1)    → 3
 (- 10 5 1)   → 4
 (* 10 10 10) → 1000